 Active School Strategies in the Active Schools Minnesota Initiative

+Physical education is foundational in an active schools initiative.
 Physical education is a curriculum taught by a qualified physical education teacher.
-Instruction is designed to promote physical fitness, to develop motor skills, and to instill knowledge and understanding of rules, concepts, and strategies.
-Physical education standards help to maintain quality and sequential education.
+Instruction is designed to promote physical fitness, to develop motor skills, and to instill knowledge and understanding of rules, concepts, and strategies for a lifetime approach to being physical active.
+Physical education standards help to maintain quality and provide a sequential approach to learning.

 Active classrooms is the intentional act of embedding movement throughout the school day, within any classroom setting.
 Acknowledging that learning is enhanced when the brain is turned on, physical activity can be a component of any discipline or subject matter and is an important part of differentiated instruction.
 Oftentimes, these short bursts of physical activity are called “energizers” allowing individuals the ability to regroup and enhance their learning experience.

 Active recess provides opportunities for all elementary students to be engaged in free play physical activity during the structured school day.
 Active recess takes into account many best practices including: a wide array of self-selecting activities to choose from, the opportunity for all students to participate, and time and space for students to come back to the classroom ‘ready to learn.’
 In addition, many secondary schools have found benefits in drop-in opportunities for physical activity that allow students the chance to increase movement throughout the school day.